For the Purrbabies

 🚨 If at any point your dog’s paws or extremities turn pale or blue (due to lack of oxygen) or exhibit darkened/blackened discoloration, seek emergency veterinary help immediately.

-If your dog shows any of these signs, move them indoors immediately and consider a gentle reheating process to boost your dog’s core body temperature.
+If your dog shows any of these signs, move them indoors immediately and consider a gentle reheating process to boost their core body temperature.
 You can begin to increase your pet’s circulation and temperature using warm blankets, placing them in a warm area, and wrapping certain parts of the body that may have been exposed to the cold.

 As you do this, have your pup sit or lie down to make them more comfortable.
 This will keep weight off their paws and give you better access to check for symptoms.
-If they have frostbite their foot pads will:
+If they have frostbite, their foot pads will:

 👉 Be sure to check affected areas for any attached ice or snow, particularly between the toes.